 \subsubsection{Challenges}

-\\ We aim to build a model that can map the 3-day time-series data to the CAHAI score.
-The original input data, however, is very big.
-Even if we used the second-wise VM data, in each trial it still included roughly $3$ days $\times$ $24$h/day $\times$ $3600$s/h $=259200$ samples with one annotation (i.e., CAHAI score).
-Compared with the popular human activity recognition tasks, which tend to have rich annotations (in frame-wise or sample-wise level), the lack of annotation makes this task extremely challenging.
-Moreover, since the data was collected in free-living environments, and the 3 full days (per week) can be taken in weekdays or weekends, which may increase the data variability significantly.
-With data redundancy, limited annotations and large variability, it is unrealistic to use the popular machine learning or deep learning approaches directly, and in this case feature engineering may play a major role in extracting compact and discriminant signatures.
+We aim to build a model that can map the 3-day time-series data to the CAHAI score.
+Different from other wearable-based behaviour analysis tasks (e.g.,\cite{TP_autism}\cite{Guan_HAR17}), the annotation here is inadequate.
+Even if we used the second-wise VM data, each trial still included roughly $3$ days $\times$ $24$h/day $\times$ $3600$s/h $=259200$ samples (a.k.a. timestamps) with one annotation (i.e., CAHAI score).
+In contrast to the popular deep learning based human activity recognition approaches, which can be trained when with rich annotations (in frame-wise or sample-wise level), the lack of annotation makes it hard to learn effective representation directly (using machine/deep learning) from the raw data.
+Moreover, since the data \xic{is} collected in free-living environments, and the 3 full days (per week) can be taken in weekdays or weekends, which may increase the intra-subject variability significantly, making it hard to model.
+To address the afore-mentioned issues, domain knowledge driven feature engineering may play a major role in extracting compact and discriminant signatures.